cbenard/hipchat-twitter-quotes/README.md

   * Only statuses newer than the latest are fetched, so this uses very little data.
 9. Add the integration to your HipChat rooms using the URL format:
   * `https://your_base_url/capabilities.json`
-10. Configure the Twitter account to monitor and the trigger command in the integration's Configure tab.
+10. Configure the Twitter accounts to monitor and the trigger commands in the integration's Configure tab.

 ## Usage
 If your trigger is `/tq`, you can use the following commands: